History of crossbows: Chinese and European crossbows in comparison

-European crossbows were phased out in the 16th century in favor of arquebuses and muskets.
-In China, the crossbow was not considered a serious military weapon by the end of the late Ming dynasty, but continued to see limited usage into the 19th century.
+European crossbows were phased out in the 16th century AD in favour of arquebuses and muskets.
+In China, the crossbow was not considered a serious military weapon by the end of the late Ming dynasty, but continued to see limited usage into the 19th century AD.

 Japan

-Oyumi were ancient Japanese artillery pieces that first appeared in the seventh century (during the Asuka Period).
+Oyumi were ancient Japanese artillery pieces that first appeared in the seventh century (during the Asuka period).
 According to Japanese records, the Oyumi was different from the hand held crossbow also in use during the same time period.
 A quote from a seventh-century source seems to suggest that the Oyumi may have able to fire multiple arrows at once: "the Oyumi were lined up and fired at random, the arrows fell like rain".
 A ninth century Japanese artisan named Shimaki no Fubito claimed to have improved on a version of the weapon used by the Chinese; his version could rotate and fire projectiles in multiple directions.
 The last recorded use of the Oyumi was in 1189.